Nelson, New Zealand: National parks

-Nelson is surrounded by mountains on three sides with Tasman Bay on the other and the region is the gateway to Abel Tasman National Park, Kahurangi National Park, Lakes Rotoiti and Rotoroa in the Nelson Lakes National Park.
+Nelson is surrounded by mountains on three sides and Tasman Bay / Te Tai-o-Aorere on the fourth, with its region acting as the gateway to the Abel Tasman, Kahurangi, and Nelson Lakes National Parks.

-It is a centre for both ecotourism and adventure tourism and has a high reputation among caving enthusiasts due to several prominent cave systems around Takaka Hill and Mounts Owen and Arthur, which hold the largest and deepest explored caverns in the southern hemisphere.
+It is a centre for both ecotourism and adventure tourism and has a high reputation among caving enthusiasts due to several prominent cave systems around Takaka Hill and the Wharepapa / Arthur Range, including the Nettlebed Cave and some of the largest and deepest explored caverns in the Southern Hemisphere.

+Nelson is known for its great lakes, hikes and walks surrounding the town, the most popular being the Abel Tasman Coast Track, Abel Tasman National Park, and Heaphy Track.
+These tracks are also known for recreational activities.
+There are many huts and camping grounds in all three tracks for availability to stay in.
+There are places to fish, hunt and observe nature within the National Parks and Lakes.

 Climate

-Nelson has a temperate oceanic climate (Cfb), with mild winters and warm summers.
+Nelson has a temperate oceanic climate (Cfb), with cool winters and warm summers.
 Nelson has rainfall evenly distributed throughout the year and has fewer frosts due to the highly marine geography of New Zealand.
-Winter is the stormiest time, when gales and storms are more common.
+Winter is the stormiest time, where gales and storms are more common.
 Nelson has one of the sunniest climates of all major New Zealand centres, earning the nickname 'Sunny Nelson' with an annual average total of over 2400 hours of sunshine.
 The highest recorded temperature in Nelson is 36.3 °C, the lowest -6.6 °C.